 Born into a military family in February 1891, Bay Harvey-Kelly’s career path may have appeared predestined, but there was little conventional about this young man.

-Described by his contemporaries as 'brawny, free spirited, fearless, irreverent, fair-skinned and baby faced', Harvey-Kelly had enrolled at Sandhurst after schooling and had gone on to receive a commission with the Royal Irish Regiment in October 1910.
+Described by his contemporaries as 'brawny, free-spirited, fearless, irreverent, fair-skinned and baby-faced', Harvey-Kelly had enrolled at Sandhurst after schooling and had gone on to receive a commission with the Royal Irish Regiment in October 1910.

-This squadron operated out of an air station at Montrose and was tasked with protecting the new battlecruiser fleet at Rosyth and its escorts of destroyers at Cromarty.
+No.2 squadron operated out of an air station at Montrose and was tasked with protecting the new battlecruiser fleet at Rosyth and its escorts of destroyers at Cromarty.

 No. 2 was led by the redoubtable Major Burke, who had also transferred from the Royal Irish Regiment and is said to have demanded, and got, the highest of standards from all in his squadron.